droberson/archbloom/README.md

 doesn't expect to have large values in a counting bloom filter, using a smaller width counter will reduce memory costs.

-## Time-decaying, counting bloom filters
+## Time-decaying, counting Bloom filters

 Time-decaying, counting Bloom filters combine the properties of time-decaying and counting Bloom filters.
 This allows the filter to